 USB-C – This industry-standard connector is used on some iPad Pro models, and provides additional connectivity with certain peripherals.
 However, if you are planning on using certain types of hardware, for example a Lightning-based printer, you will require a USB-C to Lightning adapter in order to do so.
 Compatibility with other Lightning-based devices going forward may be a consideration, depending on the nature of your business.

 30-Pin Dock connector – The first three generations of iPads used this type of connector, which has been discontinued since 2014.
-TouchBistro does not recommend using any iPads of this vintage.
+TouchBistro does not support any iPads of that use this connector.

 Many of the specifications you’ll learn about your iPads may be completely irrelevant to your business, whereas others might be very important.